-There’s little question that a big drain on productivity is worry.
+There’s little question that a big drain on productivity is fear.
 Many of us tend to worry about things that are out of our control.
-One item that I think too many people worry about is browser cookies.
+One item that people worry about is browser cookies.
 Browser cookies are neither good nor bad.
 If you were to remove all cookies, you’d probably find your internet experiences to be less enjoyable.
 In this tutorial, I’ll explain some cookie basics and their structure.

-A browser cookie is a small text file that a web server sends your web browser when you request a page from a site.
+A browser cookie is a small text file that a web server sends to your web browser when you request a page from a site.
 This text file is no larger than 4k and stores specific data elements.
 There is no programming code in these files.
 You can see a site’s cookies from within most browsers.
 For example, clicking the lock icon on Microsoft Edge browsers shows 19 cookies in use for the page I’m viewing.
 There is nothing magical about that number, and it can vary between users.

-From the screen snap, you can see there is a structure that cookies share.
-Each cookie has values for six fields:
+If you were to open these cookies, you could see there is a structure that cookies share.
+Each cookie has values for seven fields:

 - Path (the “/” means the cookie is valid anywhere on that domain.)

-If the web server finds its domain cookies, it will use them.
-As example, it will use the pageWidth and fontSize cookies to adjust the screen width and font to your preferred state.
+If the webserver finds its domain cookies, it will use them.
 If it doesn’t find any cookies, it will create them.
-This can be controlled by your web browser as you may prevent cookies.
+Your web browser can control this as you may prevent cookies.
 Some people also have software programs that manage cookies.

-A persistent cookie is one, which has a date expiration.
-The expiration date is issued by the web server.
-In the example above, you can see our fontSize and pageWidth cookies are persistent cookies that last a year.
-This means the user doesn’t have to worry about adjusting their screen preferences for a year unless they delete the cookies.
+A persistent cookie is one, which has an expiration date.
+The web server issues the expiration date.
+In the example above, you can see our Intercom cookie is a persistent cookie that lasts a week.
 In some cases, persistent cookies are set for a very long time.
-These types of cookies can help a webmaster find out who is a new viewer and who is a returning viewer.
+These types of cookies can help track logged-in users.

 Aside from expiration, there is another distinction based on domain.
-Again, looking at the screen snap you can see that all our cookies show a domain of timeatlas.com.
+Again, looking at the screen snap, you can see that the Intercom cookie shows a domain of .www.timeatlas.com.
 If the domain name in the Domain field matches the issuing site’s domain name, it is known as a First Party cookie.
-These tend to be trusted cookies as you have a relationship to the site unless you’ve been infected by some spyware or Adware.
+These tend to be trusted cookies as you have a relationship to the site unless some spyware or adware has infected you.

 While many people equate cookies to ad delivery or tracking, they can do more.
 Cookies are also used to: